-- Research and evaluate changing from a part-time paid-on-call system to a true volunteer program.
-Evaluate how it would affect compensation, taxes, government program eligibility and the ability for the District to fund additional work like duty shifts, maintenance, and classes.
-Any change would require buy in from current Members and Commissioners. - 2.
-Adjust policies to ensure any changes to incentives or compensation are fully vetted by the Members and Admin before moving forward. - 3.
-In July of odd numbered years review the current LOSAP retention program to ensure it meets the District's needs. - 4.
+- 1. Ensure any changes to incentives or compensation are fully vetted by the Members and Admin before moving forward. - 2.
+In July of odd numbered years review the current LOSAP retention program to ensure it meets the District's needs. - 3.
 Research additional incentive programs for Members.
-Evaluate what programs similar type departments are doing to keep their members active. - Ensure member wages are at appropriate levels to fairly compensate members for their time away from their families and regular jobs.
-Participate in the WFCA wage and benefit study to create a chart of where our compensation falls in line with similar departments. - 6.
-Work with legislature on improving member benefits.
-Educate the legislature on paid-on-call status and the difference between regular part-time jobs and fire department part-time employment under the volunteer system.
+Evaluate what programs similar type departments are doing to keep their members active. - 4.
+Ensure member wages are at appropriate levels to fairly compensate members for their time away from their families and regular jobs.
+Participate in the WFCA wage and benefit study to create a chart of where our compensation falls in line with similar departments. - 5.
+Work with legislature on improving member benefits. - 6.
+Utilize a focus group of Members with 1-6 years on the department to advise on retention strategies.